Introduction to Fast Track

 Want to get good advice and or get ahead with the Fulbright?

-Establish a relationship with the FPA by keeping him informed about where you are in the process, starting from your Enquiry originating from this webpage, all the way through Registration, which comes later, and then Admission into our application-support program.
+Establish a relationship with the FPA by keeping him informed about where you are in the process, starting from your Enquiry originating from this webpage, all the way through Preparations, and Registration, which comes later, and then Admission into our application-support program.

 Keep emailing him little updates about your thinking, your progress or lack of it, whatever is going on with your even vague (or eager!) interest in the Fulbright.